 Detailed guidance notes on the syllabus are available here.

-The course will meet at 0900 in Grindleford in the Hope valley.
-Grindleford has ample parking, good bus and train links to Sheffield and a good train link to Manchester.
+Grindleford has ample free parking, good bus and train links to Sheffield and a good train link to Manchester.

 You will need to bring all the clothing and equipment you need to lead a group for multiple consecutive days on the hill.
-The equipment that you choose to carry is part of the assessment.
+The equipment that you choose to carry, is part of the assessment.

 We give some suggestions below, but more detailed suggestions together with a host of helpful links and videos are contained in our Hill and Moorland Leader Assessment Joining Instructions.

-The Hill and Moorland Leader Award Handbook contains all the details of the syllabus, the remit of the award and a skills check list.
-The official handbook of Mountain Training’s walking schemes is: Mountain Training handbook – Volume 1.
+- The Hill and Moorland Leader Award Handbook contains all the details of the syllabus, the remit of the award and a skills check list.

+- The official handbook of Mountain Training’s walking schemes is: Mountain Training handbook – Volume 1.
 Hillwalking.
 Steve Long.
-Mountain Training.
+Mountain Training

 You require sufficient fitness to be able to spend 3 days walking and have plenty spare to cope with any emergencies within the group.
 Regular full days of hillwalking are the best preparation which also increases your experience and skill level.